BubbaHexinator/Group_Project_2/README.md

 For our project we developed an investment bot advisor that provides a recommendation for which cryptocurrency to buy based on the investors’ appetite for risk.
 We included investment trading algorithm to generate the risk/reward evaluation metrics.
 We also included machine learning neural networks to use our historical data to learn the behavior of each coin in the Top 20 in market capitalization.
 We also used machine learning to aggregate our coins into groups of risk and to help make predictions that we would become recommendations or investors depending on their risk appetite.

 ## Algorithm Trading and Backtesting
-If we want the trading algorithm to identify the trading signals that indicate opportunities to buy, we’re looking to identify the times when the short-window SMA is greater than the long-window LMA, as noted in May with the purple upward poiting triangle.
+If we want the trading algorithm to identify the trading signals that indicate opportunities to buy, we’re looking to identify the times when the short-window SMA is greater than the long-window LMA, as noted in May with the purple upward pointing triangle.

 ![snippet of our code](Images/Trading_Algo.png)